adfresca/sdk-unity/README.md

 4) Export Jar

-After updating two classes above, you need to export them as a single jar file into the unity project (/Assets/Plugins/Android/).
-Please make sure you should only export these two classes, not the entire package.
+After updating the two classes as shown above, you need to export them as a single jar file into the unity project (/Assets/Plugins/Android/).
+Please make sure you only export these two classes, not the entire package.

 <img src="https://s3-ap-northeast-1.amazonaws.com/file.adfresca.com/guide/sdk/unity/unity-android-gcm-export.png"/>

 5) Unity Code

-Now, you add a single line of unity code to use GCM.
+Now, you add a single line of Unity code to use GCM.
 Add 'SetGCMSenderId(GCM_PROJECT_ID)' method to set Google API Project number.
-Be carful that project number is not API Key value.
+Please note that the project number is not an API Key value.

 ```cs
 #if UNITY_ANDROID